 - Some alloys

-There are different tools that are necessary to apply this flaw inspection method, and we provide them as follows:
+There are different tools used to implement this flaw inspection method.
+Some are as follows:

 - Fluorescent Magnetic Spray SALP182